phdata/archway/CONTRIBUTING.md

 # Contributing

-Before contributing to this repository, please first discuss the change you wish to make in Slack (#heimdali).
+Before contributing to this repository, please first discuss the change you wish to make in Slack (#archway).
 All work should be associated with a ticket on the [Jira board](https://phdata.atlassian.net/jira/software/projects/HEIM/boards/29).

 ## Pull Request Process